MaterialEyes/fantastx/Docs/YAML_PREP.md

 **Mandatory** section which sets the parallel behavior of FANTASTX.
 Currently three parallel architectures are supported: *SLURM*, *PBS*, and running DASK on a single computer.

+!!! note
-NOTE: If you are running DASK on a single computer, you need to open two separate terminal windows.
+    If you are running DASK on a single computer, you need to open two separate terminal windows.
 In the first terminal window, run the command:

         dask-scheduler

     In the second terminal window, run the command:

         dask-worker tcp://127.0.0.1:8786 --nprocs 6 --memory-limit 5GB

     where the value for nprocs is the number of workers which will run, and value for the memory-limit is how much RAM is assigned to each worker.

 #### Mandatory inputs